Heaven

 So how should we feel about patriotism?
 Shouldn’t we love our country?
 What place should patriotism actually have in a Christian’s life?

-While I haven’t (thus far) found anything in scripture declaring it is inherently wrong with loving one’s country or even fighting for it, I do believe it is so important to keep it all in perspective by seeing what scripture has to say about who we are in Christ.
+While I haven’t (thus far) found anything in scripture declaring it is inherently wrong to love one’s country or even to fight for it, I do believe it is so important to keep it all in perspective by seeing what scripture has to say about who we are in Christ.
 (This is not an exhaustive look at this subject.
 If you have something to add that I have missed, please comment below).
 But, from my own personal study of this subject, I have come to this conclusion–

 We are pilgrims and sojourners.
 This world is not my home.